poletaevvlad/CubeLang/docs/types.md

 A user may declare a variable with the same name within an inner block.
 Statements inside this block will reference the new variable, outside this block -- the old variable.

 When declaring a variable a user must specify its type and may specify its initial value.
-If initial value is not specified the default value is used. cubelang supports multiple types described below.
+If initial value is not specified the default value is used.
+CubeLang supports multiple types described below.

 ## Integer type